stallman-j/LaTekonomer/how-tos/ECON-412_overleaf.md

 6. This should bring you to your own project page.
 You'll be able to access this folder any time you access Overleaf.
 Click on the pdf `ECON-412_HW-01_guidance.pdf` in that project page for your next steps.

-    Once you get to the research project stage, I'll show you how to share this project with your groupmates.
-I'll update the templates folder as the semester goes on, but I'll include instructions for using that as we go.

 # Adding New Files

 I'll add this for project assignment 1 once it's up.
 Basically you'll create new files and folders and either copy and paste the files in or download the images and upload your own.